 While on a hike down a mountain trail in Shenandoah Mountains off Skyline

-Drive in Virginia, I was following a small brook that according to the park
+Drive in the State of Virginia, I was following a small brook that according to the Park

-ranger would lead me to a waterfall at the bottom end.
-There I would make
+Ranger I spoke with said it would lead me to a waterfall at the bottom end.
+There I could make

 out of me.
-Large rocks where being thrown from what seemed to be 200-300
+Large rocks were being thrown from what seemed to be 200-300

 feet away up the trail.
 My only exit strategy was to go through the same